L0KISNr1Fan/First_Variant/README.md

 # First_Variant
 Idk, teacher is just yapping and i'm following his orders.
-Loki Friggason, pleasure to be aquainted with thee.
+Loki Friggason, pleasure to be aquainted with thee, quite the pleasure......